 If planning to visit both El Escorial and the Valley of the Fallen, by far the most convenient option is a guided tour from Madrid, set about 37 miles (60 kilometers) away.
 Independent travelers can catch a commuter train from Atocha or Chamartin station in Madrid.
 From the train station, it’s possible to catch a local bus to the monastery.
 You can also take bus 661 or 664 from Madrid’s Moncloa bus station.

 El Escorial is open Tuesday to Sunday, from 10am to 6pm from October to March and from 10am to 8pm from April to September.
 Each August, San Lorenzo de El Escorial hosts festivities to honor their patron saint, San Lorenzo, and the Virgen de Gracia pilgrimage passes through the streets of town in September.

 Visiting the Valley of the Fallen (Valle de los Caidos)

-Only 9 mi (15 km) from El Escorial is the Valle de los Caídos (Valley of the Fallen).
+Only 9 miles (15 kilometers) from El Escorial is the Valle de los Caidos (Valley of the Fallen), which is frequently paired with El Escorial tours.
 This monument was built under dictator Francisco Franco's direction to honor those who had died in the Spanish Civil War.
-He is also now laid to rest there in the basilica.
-Go to see the immense cross atop the mountain and marvel at the mosaics in the basilica - it's a moving experience for those on both sides of the war.
+For a moving experience, check out the immense cross atop the mountain and marvel at the mosaics in the basilica, where Franco was laid to rest.